soyrochus/pengu/README.md

 It’s a lightweight way to have a *personal Ubuntu machine* always mapped to your project folder.
 Whatever you install or configure inside Pengu stays there — between runs, reboots, or even host restarts.

-> 🧩 One project → one Pengu container.
+> 🧩 One project → one Pengu container (per profile).
 > Persistent.
 Portable.
 Zero configuration.

 ---